Celebrating Our 33rd Year - 1981-2014 - Our 17th Year on the Web - 1997-2014

 The most effective means employed to control rodent is exclusion.
 If openings are eliminated, in most cases, rodents cannot get into a structure.
 However, sometimes a dirt floor may exist inside a structure to which a burrowing rodent may find entry.
 Exclusion or rodent-proofing, requires strong material through which rodents may not be able to gnaw such as concrete, sheet metal, coarse grade steel wool, hardware cloth and crushed glass.
 We sell a repair product called Stuf-fit, a copper mesh that is malleable and rust proof, for this purpose.

 The next step in controlling rodents is eliminating food sources.
-People are often surprised to find out that foodstuffs that had long been forgotten are the source of food for rodents.
-The bird seed up in the attic or in the garage or a box of food which fell down behind a shelf somewhere.
+People are often surprised to find out that rodents eating foods that had long been forgotten; the bird seed up in the attic or in the garage or a box of food which fell down behind a shelf somewhere.
 Therefore, it is important to seek those things out.
-Also, any food in boxes or bags as well as the daily garbage must be protected by placing these items into impervious containers of metal or glass.
+Also, any food in vulnerable packing such as boxes or bags as well as garbage stored in the living area and outside must be protected by placing these items into impervious containers of metal or glass.

 The most common rodent control technique is the application of rodenticide bait.
 Most products used today are anti-coagulant type baits.
 These kill the rodent by thinning the blood until the animal hemorrhages internally.
 The animal suffers some dizziness, then dies from the loss of blood.
 Elimination of rodent using anticoagulants typically takes from five to ten days.

-Because the federal government has mandated changes affecting the sales of small amounts of rodenticide starting June 4, 2011.
+But many of these anticoagulant products are no longer available because the federal government has mandated changes affecting the sales of small amounts of rodenticide starting June 4, 2011.
 All rodenticides used outdoors must now be placed in a rodent bait station to prevent non-target animals from consuming them.
-We are pleased to offer T-1 Mouse and T-1 Rat Bait Stations that can be used indoor or outdoor and protect children and pets from the rodenticide inside of the them.
+We are pleased to offer T-1 Mouse and T-1 Rat Bait Stations which conform to the new regulations and feature a different type of rodenticide which does not present secondary poisoning problems.
+These bait stations that can be used indoor or outdoor and protect children and pets from the rodenticide inside of the them.
 Rodents enter the station, feed on the rodenticide block and then leave.
-Results take as little as two day once the bait is consumed, but it may take longer if there is competing food, if the station is not placed properly or the rodent is bait shy.
+Results take as little as two days once the bait is consumed, but it may take longer if there is competing food, if the station is not placed properly or the rodent is bait shy.

 An alternative to using baits for rats outdoors is The Giant Destroyer.
 This products is a smoke cartridge which contains sulfur which is ignited with a wick to create poisonous sulfur dioxide smoke as it burns.
 The burning cartridge is then placed into active burrow.
 The smoke will kill rats living in the burrow.